Xilinx/Vitis_Libraries/motor_control/docs/src/guide_L1/IPs/pwm_gen.rst

 * stt_pwm_cycle: this parameter is to monitor the status of pwm_cycle length, which is supposed to be clk_freq/pwm_freq.

 * sampling ii: flag "[-ii <sampling II>]".
-The ii (iteration interval) determines the sampling rate of the input.
+The ii (initiation interval) determines the sampling rate of the input.
 The default value is 1.

 Profiling
 ============